dmavani25/DivineManuscriptsDB/docs/phase1.md

 #### Backend:
 - **Database**: PostgreSQL (as mentioned).
 - **Server**:  Linux server.
-- **Backend Framework**: Flask or Django (Python) would be suitable for this.
+- **Backend Framework**: NextJS, Flask or Django (Python) would be suitable for this.
 Flask is lightweight and easier to set up, while Django is more robust and comes with an admin interface out of the box.

 #### Frontend:
 - **Framework/Library**: React.js or Vue.js.
 React.js is widely used and has a large community, while Vue.js is easier to pick up for beginners.
-- **UI Library**: Material-UI (for React) or Vuetify (for Vue) to speed up the development process with pre-built UI components.
+- **UI Library**: MantineUI, TailwindCSS Material-UI (for React) or Vuetify (for Vue) to speed up the development process with pre-built UI components.

 #### API for Publisher:
 As we don't know which web API to use for publishers, we might want to consider Google Books API or Open Library API.
 These APIs can provide book details based on ISBN or title.